 An electronic device that controls the flow of electrons in a vacuum.
 It is used as a switch, amplifier or display screen.
 Used as on/off switches, they allowed the first computers to perform digital computations.
 Although vacuum tubes have made a comeback in high-end stereo components, most vacuum tubes today are the picture tubes (CRTs) in monitors and TVs.
-See vacuum tube types and audiophile.
+See vacuum tube types, audiophile and tube amplifier.

 Early vacuum tubes were used to amplify signals for radio and other audio devices.
 This one was made in 1915.
 Tubes were not used as switches in calculating machines until 1939.
 (Image courtesy of AT&T.)